 Identifying vulnerabilities, analyzing policies and procedures, and helping to assure monitoring and other controls work as they should, ZenRisk supports a wide variety of risk and compliance frameworks.

 ZenRisk is the most comprehensive solution available for fully integrated, holistic, enterprise-wide management of your organization’s risks, including these features:

 - Customizable risk calculations and multi-variable scoring.
 Gain a holistic view of risk across your organization to understand how multiple risks interact, how, if they come to pass, they could affect your business and the probability that they actually will become incidents.

 - Real-time access to infosec posture.
 Automated evidence collection and simplified workflows help generate real-time reports, reducing manual effort and the length of audit cycles.

 - Streamlined vendor and third-party risk management.
-Automate questionnaires and assessments, improve vendor relationships, and eliminate unnecessary workloads for your teams.
+Automate questionnaires and assessments, improve vendor relationships, and eliminate unnecessary manual work for your teams.

 - Direct integrations with critical third-party apps.
-Select from our library of pre-built connectors via ZenConnect, integrating ZenGRC with business and infosec apps your company relies on, including AWS, Qualys, Jira, Splunk, Slack, and Tableau.
+Select from our library of pre-built connectors via ZenConnect, integrating ZenRisk with business and infosec apps your company relies on, including Amazon Web Services (AWS), Qualys, Jira, Splunk, Slack, and Tableau.

 Contact us today for your free consultation and start on the path to worry-free governance, risk management, and compliance, the Zen way.